Gabriel Giurgiu

-Gabriel Nicu Giurgiu (born 3 September 1982) is a Romanian football official and a former player.
-He is the sporting director for Universitatea Cluj.
-In his career Giurgiu also played for teams such as Universitatea Cluj, Oțelul Galați or Maccabi Netanya, among others.
+Gabriel Nicu Giurgiu (born 3 September 1982) is a Romanian former professional footballer who played as a central midfielder, currently he is the sporting director of Liga I club Universitatea Cluj.

 Club career

 Giurgiu started his senior career in Universitatea Cluj.
 In January 2007, he signed up in Oțelul Galați.
 After a series of good performances he was transferred to Rubin Kazan during the summer break in 2007.
 A few months later, in January 2008, he was loaned back to Oțelul until the end of the season.
 In May, he returned to Rubin.
 In January 2009, he completed his return to Oțelul Galați.

 International career

 Giurgiu made his debut for the Romania national team at the age of 28 in 2011 in a friendly game against Brazil.